 Average rental; Ksh, 150000

 Or popularly known as “Giri” the hub of diplomatic entities including the UNEP, the United States Embassy, Canadian High Commission among others.
-It recently opened a new hotel attached to the trendy Village Market shopping and recreation complex, East Africa’s largest all-in-one concept center.
+It recently opened a new hotel attached to the trendy Village Market shopping and recreation complex, East Africa’s largest all-in-one concept centre.

-Gigiri is a secure neighborhood whose residents usually work for the US and Canadian embassies, the United Nations and the World Food Program.
-The neighborhood is characterized by sleek townhouses and chic homes behind well-manicured gardens.
+Gigiri is a secure neighbourhood whose residents usually work for the US and Canadian embassies, the United Nations and the World Food Program.
+The neighbourhood is characterized by sleek townhouses and chic homes behind well-manicured gardens.

 Distance from Nairobi’s CBD; 8.5KM